-The laparoscopy procedure is a key hole surgery that provides a panoramic & magnified view of the pelvic organs.
+The laparoscopy procedure is a keyhole surgery that provides a panoramic and magnified view of the pelvic organs.
 This medical procedure does not involve many risks and requires only a small incision.
-A laparoscopy procedure allows surgery at the time of diagnosis.
-In this blog by Dr. Manish Banker, let us understand the various health conditions for which a laparoscopy procedure can be done.
+Laparoscopy for infertility procedure allows surgery at the time of diagnosis itself.

-The laparoscopy surgeon makes a small cut of around 1-1.5 cm near the belly button after the anesthetists give general anaesthesia.
-A tube is inserted through the incision and gas is pumped through the tube to inflate the abdomen.
-A laparoscope is then inserted through this tube and it relays this image to a television monitor in the operating theatre, giving the surgeon a clear view of the whole area.
+After the anaesthetists have given general anaesthesia, the laparoscopic surgeon makes a tiny cut of roughly 1-1.5 cm around the belly button.
+After that, surgeons place a tube into the incision and pump gas into the abdomen through it.
+A laparoscope is then inserted through this tube.
+The tube relays the image to a television monitor in the operating theatre, giving the surgeon a clear view of the whole area.
 A further incision can be made if surgical treatment is required.
-The incision is closed with stitches or clips and a dressing can be applied.
+The incision is closed with stitches or clips, and a dressing can be applied.
 In a laparoscopy procedure, the surgeon can also collect biopsy samples.

 Endoscopic reproductive surgery intended to improve fertility may include surgery on the uterus, ovaries, pelvic peritoneum [fatty curtain over the pelvic organ], and fallopian tubes.